 The Company is authorized to issue an unlimited number of common and preferred shares without par value.
+There are currently no preferred shares issued and outstanding.

-On September 15, 2016, the Company closed the Transaction with SAMJ whereby the Company acquired all of the issued and outstanding common shares of SAMJ and SAMJ became a wholly owned subsidiary of the Company and consolidated Share Capital 2:1.
-Under the terms of the Transaction, the Company acquired 100% of the issued and outstanding shares of SAMJ by issuing to former SAMJ shareholders 25,000,000 post-consolidated shares of the Company (the "Acquisition").
+On September 15, 2016, the Company closed the transaction with SAMJ whereby the Company acquired all of the issued and outstanding common shares of SAMJ and SAMJ became a wholly owned subsidiary of the Company.
+Under the terms of the transaction, the Company acquired 100% of the issued and outstanding shares of SAMJ by issuing to former SAMJ shareholders 25,000,000 post-consolidated shares of the Company.
 In connection with the Acquisition, the Company also completed a financing for gross proceeds of \$7,000,000 for 17,500,000 common shares at a price of \$0.40 per share.
 The Company also issued 500,000 shares in finders' fees at \$0.40 per share for \$200,000.
 In connection with this financing, the Company paid cash of \$219,625 in share issue costs.